MauritsBleeker/reducing-predictive-feature-suppression/README.md

 Please note that most pre-processing files use a fixed file path, you have to change this to the locations where you have stored the data/output files.

-Please use the following URLs for the precomputed [VSRR](https://github.com/KunpengLi1994/VSRN) and [TERN](https://github.com/mesnico/TERN) features.
+Please use the following URLs for the precomputed [VSRN](https://github.com/KunpengLi1994/VSRN) and [TERN](https://github.com/mesnico/TERN) features.

 ### Data processing

 The caption annotations and train/val/test splits for the Flicker30k and MS-COCO dataset can be downloaded [here](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
 In the folder `annotations/f30k` we provide the JSON file for the Flicker30k dataset.
-The json file for MS-COCO is too big to upload to GitHub.
+The JSON file for MS-COCO is too big to upload to GitHub.

 To generate the pickle file, run the function `process_dataset(json_file, img_folder, dset_name, root, k=5)` from the file `data/data_processing.py`.